kbase/collections/docs/adding_collections.md

 This document provides step-by-step instructions on how to create and activate a new collection within the Collections service.
 Before proceeding, ensure that you have the necessary permissions to create a new collection.

+Please consult the [Data Pipeline Procedure](data_pipeline_procedure.md) document for instructions on preparing the data for the new collection if data is not yet available.

 ## Step 1: Verify Permissions
 Execute the following command to verify if you have the required permissions: